benwiley4000/gsmplayer-gba/README.md

 #### Can I include multiple album artworks?

 Currently the art is loaded once and it's assumed all songs use the same artwork, but it wouldn't be too complicated to add support for one-artwork-per-song.
 Basically:
-- The palette and album artwork tile data would need to be rewritten to match the new selected artwork whenever a song changes bia DMA copy.
+- The palette and album artwork tile data would need to be rewritten to match the new selected artwork whenever a song changes via DMA copy.
 All you need to do is reference different vars for the different data sources.
-Note that this currently wpuld need to be done twice, once for the background and once for the sprites.
-The sprites could be re-inplemented as a background to save cartridge space.
-- The grey and white palette for the reel-to-reel animation will also need to be re-written after updating the album art palette.
+- The black and white palette for the font would also need to be rewritten after the art palette change.
-- The OAM attributes will remain the same, pointing to the changed tile data.
+- The background tilemap is already set up to point at the right tiles, so no changes to the tilemap are needed.

 ### THANK YOU